 Want better results?
 Here’s my advice to help you plan your agency’s next All-Hands meeting!

-We’ll look at timing, location, agenda, prep, followups, and more.
+We’ll look at timing, location (including remote vs. in-person), agenda, prep, followups, and more.

 When, where, and how often?